Kampbell/eclipse-javacc-plugin/sf.eclipse.javacc-web/readme_developer.txt

 Now that you have a plug-in to hack here is more insight on how the plug-in is designed...

-This plug-in uses 13 extensions:
+This plug-in uses 14 extensions:

 1) Nature
    point="org.eclipse.core.resources.natures"
-   class="rk.eclipse.javacc.JJNature"
+   class="sf.eclipse.javacc.JJNature"

    This class sets and removes JavaCC Nature to projects.
    The nature is used by the Workbench to identify the builder.